sylvain1811/BDA-Project/README.md

 The results are far more comprehensible and the subject of a topic can be discovered in a second.

+### Supervised algorithm

+The supervised algorithm was intended to be used with the categories dataset.
+However, once they had been loaded into a `DataFrame`, it reveals some problem with the data:

+There are far too much categories, some being very specific and containing only 2-3 articles.
+Furthermore, each article has multiple categories assigned to it.
+It results that these categories are absolutely not usable as labels for unsupervised learning.

+No further processing have been done with this dataset, therefore no specific supervised algorithm has been chosen.

 ## Optimizations

 At the beginning, the page dataset containing the whole corpus was used for the